Security Liquidation Glossary

 The account to which the net proceeds will be deposited.
-It is a two-, four-, or eight-digit symbol assigned by FMS that uniquely identifies each agency that reports receipts and disbursements to FMS.
-It is similar to a bank account number and is used by FMS to ensure correct financial reporting.
+It is a two-, four-, or eight-digit symbol assigned by the Bureau of the Fiscal Service (Fiscal Service) that uniquely identifies each agency that reports receipts and disbursements to the Fiscal Service.
+It is similar to a bank account number and is used by the Fiscal Service to ensure correct financial reporting.

 An entity that handles orders to sell securities, commodities, or other property.
 The Debt Accounting Branch may liquidate securities through a broker-dealer who maintains a local custodial account to facilitate the deposit and transfer of funds.